itstabrez/itstabrez/README.md

 ### Talking about Personal Stuff:

 - 👨‍🎓 I'm a **Flutter Developer**
-- 🔭 I’m currently working at MintWays Technologies.
+- 🔭 I’m currently working at MintWays Technologies as a Software Developer.
 - 💬 Ask me about anything, I am happy to help
 - ✍ I'm a **Programmer , Engineer , Video Editor , Content Creator**
 - 🌱 I'm currently learning: